Poppulo

 The goal of internal marketing is to keep employees engaged, share information about the company’s activities, and help ensure employees possess a positive view of their organization’s culture and brand.

 Additionally, internal marketing efforts can support employees in becoming brand ambassadors and advocates.
 In fact, brand messages reach 561% further when shared by employees vs the same messages shared via official brand social channels.
-In this way, a company’s employees can be seen as their most important marketing tools
+In this way, a company’s employees can be seen as their most important marketing tools.

-Importance of internal marketing
+Importance of Internal Marketing

 Employee engagement

 There are many benefits associated with having engaged employees including helping build a better work culture, reducing staff turnover, and increasing productivity.
 Internal marketing can help workers understand their place within the organization leading them to become more engaged, motivated, and productive in their roles.
+A successful internal marketing strategy can significantly enhance employee engagement by aligning their roles with the company’s vision and goals.
+The benefits of internal marketing include enhanced employee engagement, alignment with the company's vision, and improved organizational culture.

 Company culture

 According to Inc., 73% of employees are more engaged when they believe they work for a purpose-driven company.
 When a company clearly communicates its mission and goals through internal marketing strategies, it will create an organizational culture that staff members are excited to participate in while also making the company a more positive place to work.
+Internal marketing campaigns play a crucial role in reinforcing the company’s mission and values, thereby strengthening the organizational culture.
+Educating team members on the company's mission can improve culture, drive motivation, and enhance communication within the organization.

 Employee retention